We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 Those are the important things that we as parents have to do.
 I have two children and I really focus on their well-being, what they’re motivated about, and giving them the tools to succeed in those areas.
 That’s what my job is as a parent.
 Our parents were like, “Look, we don’t have a lot of tools, but you have to get out of this, and this is how you’re going to do it.”

 I love that.
 I can see just how much you support your children.
-And you really are a great example for them with how you have paved the way for yourself, and now not only have a successful career in medicine, but also a successful brand.
+And you really are a great example for them with how you have paved the way for yourself, and now not only having a successful career in medicine, but also a successful brand.
 What is E’MAR and what is the significance behind the brand’s name?
 What is the mission and purpose of your brand?

 I tell people E’MAR is my third child.
 From its infancy stage, to its toddler stage, to where it is right now, it has been an incredible journey for me, not only professionally, but also emotionally.
 There’s a lot to be said about building a company when you don’t come from business, fashion, or design.